 8 Steps To Create The Ultimate Social Media Marketing Strategy For Your Blog Or Business

 You want more views and traffic to your blog, right?
 How do you attract more people to your site?
-Having an effective social media marketing strategy across the board, can help you gain more visitors and a loyal following.
+Once you’ve stepped up your brand development, you can work on your social media!
+Understanding the benefits of social media marketing can help you gain more visitors and a loyal following.
 First, you need to figure out why people are visiting your blog?
 It’s likely either because they liked a graphic they saw on a social media site or they found you Google and were interested in your snippet and clicked through to your site.
 You want to increase your click through rate?
 Try our proven method!

 Most people visit blogs like they do books, looking for answers.
 In order to answer them, you have to get their attention first.
 Here’s where a great social media marketing strategy comes in!
 Social media is a great way to get traffic, especially when you’re new and haven’t ranked in search engines yet.
 But using an effective social media marketing strategy throughout your branding and blog content, will help you create a cohesive design that gains authority in your niche and on search engines!

 As your company’s in-house graphics person–perhaps more by default than by intention–you’re pressed to be everything from content creator to publisher and graphic designer.
 You want to do a great job of producing promotional pieces, but you have little time to learn advanced design and marketing skills.
 I hear you and so let’s just focus on the basics to get your social media marketing strategy started!

 Your ongoing challenge is learning to do a little more to get a lot better results–quickly and most importantly, effectively!

 Take these 5 design/marketing tips to heart.
 Using them consistently will save you time in the long run and attract more people to your site!

 Set SMART goals.
 This is something we focus a lot on in class (I’m studying social media marketing at George Brown).
 It’s a very effective strategy among marketers!